Infection

 Conversely, if the host loses the competition, the disease develops.
 Thus diseases are the result of competition between the host and the parasite.
-Disease is a malfunctioning processes caused due to continuous irritation by the parasite.
+Disease is a malfunctioning process caused due to continuous irritation by the parasite.

 Pathogenicity